KenDang1/woodall-express/README.md

  - create a new file ".gitignore", in side write node_modules/

 require('./filename') looking inside it local folder/file
-requore('filename') looking outside it folder
+require('filename') looking outside it folder

 run your server on browser
 - localhost: port name goes here